Revisiting Deep Neural Network Test Coverage from the Test Effectiveness Perspective: STUDY DESIGN

 \subsection{Adversarial Test Input Generation Methods}

-In our study, we adopted four advanced adversarial test input generation methods to generate adversarial test inputs for general image datasets, i.e., MNIST, CIFAR-10, CIFAR-100, and ImageNet.
-They are FGSM (Fast Gradient Sign Method)~\cite{DBLP:journals/corr/GoodfellowSS14}, C\&W (Carlini\&Wagner)~\cite{DBLP:conf/sp/Carlini017}, BIM (Basic Iterative Methods)~\cite{DBLP:conf/iclr/KurakinGB17a}, and JSMA (Jacobian-based Saliency Map Attack)~\cite{DBLP:conf/eurosp/PapernotMJFCS16}.
+In our study, we adopted four advanced adversarial test input generation methods to generate adversarial test inputs for general image datasets, i.e., MNIST, Fashion-MNIST, CIFAR-10, and CIFAR-100.
+They are \textit{FGSM} (Fast Gradient Sign Method)~\cite{DBLP:journals/corr/GoodfellowSS14}, \textit{C\&W} (Carlini\&Wagner)~\cite{DBLP:conf/sp/Carlini017}, \textit{BIM} (Basic Iterative Methods)~\cite{DBLP:conf/iclr/KurakinGB17a}, and \textit{JSMA} (Jacobian-based Saliency Map Attack)~\cite{DBLP:conf/eurosp/PapernotMJFCS16}.
 These methods have been widely used in the existing work~\cite{ma2018deepgauge,kim2019guiding}.
-For the dataset Driving, we did not use the four methods but used the Patch and Light methods to generate adversarial test inputs since most of the existing work using this dataset adopted the two methods for it~\cite{kim2019guiding,Li:2019:BOD:3338906.3338930,chenpracticalTOSEM}.
-For the dataset Speech-Commands, all the above-mentioned methods cannot be applicable to it since this dataset is sequential data (i.e., audio) rather than images.
-Therefore, we adopted the widely-used CTCM (CTC loss based Method)~\cite{DBLP:conf/sp/Carlini018} to generate adversarial test inputs for this dataset.
-In the following, we introduce the seven adversarial test input generation methods in detail.
+For the dataset Driving, we used the two methods proposed by DeepXplore~\cite{pei2017deepxplore} (called \textit{Patch} and \textit{Light} in our work) to generate adversarial test inputs following most of the existing work using this dataset~\cite{kim2019guiding,Li:2019:BOD:3338906.3338930,chenpracticalTOSEM}.
+For the datasets Speech-Commands and 20-Newsgroups, all the above-mentioned methods cannot be applicable to them since they are not images, but audios and texts respectively.
+Therefore, we adopted the widely-used \textit{CTCM} (CTC loss based Method)~\cite{DBLP:conf/sp/Carlini018} and \textit{PWWS} (Probability Weighted Word Saliency)~\cite{pwws2019} to generate adversarial test inputs for them, respectively.

-\begin{itemize}[leftmargin=*] \item \textbf{FGSM} is a gradient-based adversarial test input generation method and its key idea is to increase loss.
-It first obtains the derivative for an input, then leverages symbolic function to determine its gradient direction, and finally generates an adversarial test input by perturbing the original input based on a step size and the direction.

-\item \textbf{BIM} is an improved version of FGSM, which divides the perturbation into multiple small steps and then performs multiple iterations to generate an adversarial test input.

-\item \textbf{JSMA} is a targeted adversarial test input generation method, which is based on $L_0$ distance metric.
-Its key insight is that different input features have different degrees of influence on different outputs produced by the classifier.
-It aims to find the features corresponding to a specific output of the classifier, and then produce an adversarial test input with the specific output by enhancing the corresponding features in the original test input.

-\item \textbf{C\&W} is an optimization-based adversarial test input generation method.
-It aims to minimize the distance between the adversarial test input and the original test input and is able to generate an adversarial test input changing the output class of the original test input.
-It would be better if the probability of the wrong class is larger.
-We adopted the version of C\&W based on the $L_2$ distance metric.

-\item \textbf{Patch} is to randomly block some parts of a test input to generate an adversarial test input for the dataset Driving, in order to simulate block some parts of a camera.

-\item \textbf{Light} is to randomly change the intensities of lights for a test input to generate an adversarial test input for the dataset Driving.